crcx/retroforth/doc/RETRO-Book.md

 # Unu: Simple, Literate Source Files

-RETRO is written in a literate style.
+Retro is written in a literate style.
 Most of the sources are in a format called Unu.
 This allows easy mixing of commentary and code blocks, making it simple to document the code.